-Nine communities exist within the PRRIP project area: Lexington-Grand Island (Figure-7).
+Nine communities exist within the PRRIP project area which extends east from Lexington to Grand Island (Figure-8).
 Their proximity to PRRIP properties makes them vulnerable to smoke and other hazards related to wildfire and prescribed burning.
-Additional outlying communities that may also be affected by smoke include Bertrand, Loomis, Holdrege, Funk, Axtell, Minden, Heartwell, Kenesaw, Juniata, Hastings, Doniphan, Cairo, Riverdale, Amherst, and Miller (Figure-7).
+Additional outlying communities that may also be affected by smoke include Bertrand, Loomis, Holdrege, Funk, Axtell, Minden, Heartwell, Kenesaw, Juniata, Hastings, Doniphan, Cairo, Riverdale, Amherst, and Miller (Figure-8).